CrocoDillon/universal-react-redux-boilerplate/README.md

 Routing is done by React Router, whether the app is rendered on the server or on the client.
 To make this possible I had to use a wildcard route for Koa Router and place this after Koa’s static middleware.

 Fetching from an imaginary API is mocked (for now) to be synchronous.

+### Handle application state with Redux

+Redux handles our application state.
+In this case that’s the articles and article related stuff.
+Note articles are stored flat and referenced by slug for the overview and article page.
+You can read about the advantages of this approach in [normalizr](https://github.com/gaearon/normalizr) (not implemented though).
+You might find yourself needing access to router state so I dropped in `redux-simple-router` as well to sync state between React Router and Redux.

+The constants, actions, reducers folder structure might seem overkill to you, see [ducks](https://github.com/erikras/ducks-modular-redux) for an alternative approach.